Check out the FREE Empowered Cancer Blueprint Workshop | Starts every 15 minutes.

 • Cashews - not studied by themselves

-Frequent nut consumption is associated with reduced risk of:
+Frequent nut consumption is associated with reduced cancer risk of:

 • Breast cancer[xvi]